UAlbertaFSAE/f1tenth/README.md

 ## Getting started

+Full instructions are in [docs/SETUP.md](docs/SETUP.md).
+New to the team?
+Start with [docs/ONBOARDING.md](docs/ONBOARDING.md) instead.

 Everything goes through the `Makefile` at the root of this repo.
 Run `make help` for the full list.